l5t/whatsapp-messenger-nabla-bridge/README.md

 - `export MESSENGER_VERIFY_TOKEN="<MESSENGER_VERIFY_TOKEN>"`
 - `export PAGE_ACCESS_TOKEN="<PAGE_ACCESS_TOKEN>"`

-Or link your the current folder to an existing Netlify project with `netlify link` (see deploy below)
+Or link your the current folder to an existing Netlify project with `netlify link` to retrieve these env variables directly from Netlify (see deploy below).

 - `netlify dev`
 - The above command will output `Function server is listening on <PORT>`